heberuriegas/tor-privoxy/README.md

  - password for Tor Control
  - a hash of Privoxy port => Tor port
  - a block which is called when agent switches to a new endpoint

+### Capybara configuration
+Capybara Selenium and Capybara Webkit are override if is true in the initializer

+    agent ||= TorPrivoxy::Agent.new host: privoxy_port: 8123, capybara: true

 ## Author